 O’Neill is one of the renowned pioneers of the wetsuit in the industry.
 This company has been providing exceptional wetsuits to aspiring and pro surfers since 1923.
-Jack O’Neill’s aspiration, which is to surf longer, made him introduce various products for kids and adults.
+Jack O’Neill’s aspiration, which was to surf longer, made him introduce various products for kids and adults.
 Plus, the full body-wetsuits are what most professional athletes consider for competitions because it uses quality materials.

-The wetsuit series never fails to satisfy every customer because all can provide maximum stretch, despite any water activity.
+The wetsuit series never fails to satisfy every customer because all can provide maximum stretch, through any water activity.
 Each featured wetsuit uses a particular stitching method, providing options to customers as they choose which item is more suitable for them.

 Most products use UltraFlex as part of the construction, assuring durability, and flexibility at any movement.
 You can move your arms and legs freely for optimum performance.
 Aside from the primary wetsuit material, it also features different zip systems.

-It features advanced technology on its construction to ensure each wetsuit provides an exceptionally lightweight advantage for comfort, giving customers a naked feeling despite wearing one for longer hours.
+It also features advanced technology on its construction to ensure each wetsuit provides an exceptionally lightweight advantage for comfort, giving customers a naked feeling despite wearing one for longer hours.
 Also, you get to choose from different styles.

 Check the rest of its Winter Series at www.oneill.com.

 Rip Curl is one of the most respected brands in the surfing industry because most surfing champions come from its team.
 Doug “Claw” Warbrick and Brian Singer founded the company in 1969, and from there, it never stopped offering exceptional wetsuits for surfers.